-Our 2024 financial outlook now factors in the potential impacts of the Consumer Financial Protection Bureau's (CFPB) late fee rule based on a May 14, 2024 effective date, acknowledging uncertainty surrounding the timing and outcome of the ongoing litigation relating to the rule, which is described below in the "Risk Factors" section.
-Our outlook reflects slower Credit sales growth as a result of ongoing strategic credit tightening and continued moderation in consumer spending, both of which consequently will impact growth in Credit card and other loans and Net interest and non-interest income, as well as the Net loss rate.
-In addition, our 2024 outlook assumes multiple interest rate decreases by the Federal Reserve Board in the second half of the year, which will impact Total net interest income.
+Our 2024 financial outlook reflects slower Credit sales growth as a result of continued moderation in consumer spending and strategic credit tightening, both of which consequently will impact growth in Credit card and other loans and Net interest and non-interest income, as well as the Net loss rate.
+In addition, our 2024 outlook assumes multiple interest rate decreases by the Federal Reserve Board in the second half of the year, which will slightly decrease Total net interest income.

-Based on our current economic outlook, the CFPB late fee rule impacts, ongoing strategic credit tightening actions, higher gross credit losses, and visibility into our new business pipeline, we expect 2024 Average credit card and other loans to be down low-single digits on a percentage point basis relative to 2023.
-Total net interest and non-interest income, excluding the gains on portfolio sales during the years of comparison, is anticipated to be down in the midto high-teen range on a percentage point basis from 2023, as a result of the CFPB late fee rule impacts, net of mitigation actions, as well as lower Average credit card and other loans and Net interest margin.
-Our full year Net interest margin is expected to be lower than 2023 reflecting higher reversals of interest and fees due to expected higher gross credit losses, declining interest rates, and a continued shift in product mix to co-brand and proprietary products.
-(Absent the CFPB late fee rule - i.e., assuming the rule were to not go into effect this year due to it being vacated, enjoined or otherwise - we expect full year Total net interest and non-interest income, excluding the gains on portfolio sales, to be down around mid-single digits on a percentage point basis relative to 2023, driven by many of the same factors described above.)
-Assuming a May 14, 2024 effective date, the late fee rule, when considered in isolation, is also expected to reduce fourth quarter 2024 Total net interest and non-interest income in the mid-teen range on a percentage point basis relative to the fourth quarter of 2023, net of mitigation actions.
+Based on our current economic outlook, strategic credit tightening actions, higher gross credit losses, and visibility into our new business pipeline, we expect 2024 Average credit card and other loans to be down low-single digits on a percentage point basis relative to 2023.
+Total net interest and non-interest income, excluding the gains on portfolio sales during the years of comparison, is anticipated to be down in the low- to mid-single digits on a percentage point basis from 2023, with full year Net interest margin expected to be lower than 2023 reflecting higher reversals of interest and fees due to expected higher gross credit losses, declining interest rates, and a continued shift in product mix to co-brand and proprietary products.

-As a result of efficiencies gained from our ongoing investments in technology modernization and digital advancement, along with disciplined expense management, we expect Total non-interest expense to be down low- to mid-single digits on a percentage point basis relative to 2023, inclusive of additional CFPB late fee rule-related expenses.
+As a result of efficiencies gained from our ongoing investments in technology modernization and digital advancement, along with disciplined expense management, we expect Total non-interest expense to be down mid-single digits on a percentage point basis relative to 2023.
+Expenses are expected to be higher in the second half of 2024 compared with the first half of the year.

-Our 2024 financial outlook assumes a full year Net loss rate in the low 8% range, remaining unchanged from our previous guidance.
-We expect the Net loss rate to peak in the second quarter at around 9% as inflation continues to pressure consumers' ability to pay and moderates their spend.
-Our outlook is inclusive of our ongoing credit tightening actions and expected slower Credit card and other loan growth impacting the Net loss rate.
-We are projecting a lower Net loss rate in the second half of 2024 versus the first half as a result of the strategic credit tightening actions we have taken and an assumed gradual modest improvement in the economic conditions throughout the year.
+Our 2024 financial outlook assumes a full year Net loss rate in the low 8% range.
+We are projecting a lower Net loss rate in the second half of 2024 versus the first half as a result of the strategic credit tightening actions we have taken and an assumed gradual modest improvement in economic conditions throughout the year.

-In our 2024 financial outlook we also expect our full year normalized effective tax rate to be in the range of 27% to 30%, assuming the CFPB late fee rule becomes effective May 14, 2024, with quarter-over-quarter variability due to the timing of certain discrete items.
+In our 2024 financial outlook we also expect our full year normalized effective tax rate to be in the range of 25% to 26%, with quarter-over-quarter variability due to the timing of certain discrete items.